hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 space, really) with these digits and neatly separate them into categories.

 {{< figure src="/images/writing/artistic-style-transfer/mnist-tsne.png" title="A t-SNE plot of the MNIST dataset that attempts to represent the digits in a 2D plane while preserving the topology of the data.
-(Reproduced from Maaten and Hinton, 2008.)" >}}
+(Reproduced from Maaten and Hinton, 2008.)" extra-class="add-background" >}}

 But if you read the [TensorFlow tutorial][tensorflow-tutorial-mnist] that deals with the same dataset, they explicitly point out that: